matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 loosely-speaking, increase for "newer" messages within the same room.
 It may be negative.

-The exact meaning of this order is not as important as the fact that it exists and is consistent between clients and servers, and events and receipts.

-We do not require that order be consistent across federation.
-The only requirement is that all the clients for a user and the one server to which they connect agree.
+The ordering must be consistent between a user's homeserver and all of that user's connected clients.
+There are no guarantees it is consistent across different users or rooms.
+It will be inconsistent across federation as there is no mechanism to sync order between homeservers.
 For this reason, we propose that `order` be included in an event's `unsigned` property.

+This proposal attaches no particular meaning to the rate at which the ordering increments.
+(Although we can imagine that some future proposal might want to expand this idea to include some meaning.)

 ### Examples